About the Project

 The VPAT is a living document.
 It is updated as enhancements are developed and new issues come to light.
 If you discover an accessibility issue, please let us know.
 We're on this journey together!

 Contributions and suggestions are welcomed and encouraged!!
-Please contact the project team or please feel free to expand and improve on the original modules and upload your updated modules to the project GitHub site.
+Get Involved and Contribute Please contact the project team or please feel free to expand and improve on the original modules and upload your updated modules to the project GitHub site.

 Academic Research Introduction

-screen shot of introduction to academic research learning objectIntended to provide a brief introduction to academic research.
-A video explains types of sources, a screencast tutorial demonstrates how to search Academic Search Complete, and students have the opportunity to practice search for an article related to their topic.
-This information is saved to the D2L course site for review by the instructor and librarian.
+Intended to provide a brief introduction to academic research.
+Students have the opportunity to search for an article related to their topic.
+This information is saved to the LMS course site for review by the instructor and librarian.

 Try it now »